Credit cards

 It depends on how long ago you bought the purchase.

-If you return your purchase within six months, you don’t need to supply proof of the pre-existing fault.
-However, after six months, you’ll need to prove the fault existed at the time of purchase.
+If you return your purchase within twelve months, you don’t need to supply proof of the pre-existing fault.
+However, after twelve months, you’ll need to prove the fault existed at the time of purchase.

 Can you return an item without a receipt?